 - Use floor tape to display ideal spacing in elevators, lines and other key areas.

-- Consider reconfiguring seating areas, desks and conference room chairs to facilitate physical distancing.
+- Consider reconfiguring seating areas, desks and conference room chairs to create more space between employees and customers.

 - Utilize physical barriers where appropriate, such as sneeze guards or temporary plastic sheeting, that protect employees and customers.